Anthony Read: 1980s

-Together with Don Houghton, he co-wrote the fifth Sapphire & Steel television story, known informally as Dr McDee Must Die.
+Together with Don Houghton, Read co-wrote the fifth Sapphire & Steel television story, known informally as Dr McDee Must Die.
 In 1984 Read adapted the John Wyndham novel, Chocky, for Children's ITV.
 Its success led to two original sequels: Chocky's Children and Chocky's Challenge.
 In an interview for the DVD release of Chocky, Read revealed that the Wyndham estate considered his adaptation of Chocky to be the best adaptation ever produced from Wyndham's novels.

 Read's biggest critical success of the 1980s, however, was The Baker Street Boys (1983).
 The series' unique approach to the world of Sherlock Holmes gained Read an award from the Writers' Guild of Great Britain.

 Author

 During the 1980s, Read gradually began to replace his television work with a burgeoning career in print.

-In his second career as an author he continued his relationship with David Fisher into the world of non-fiction writing.
+In his second career as an author Read continued his relationship with David Fisher into the world of non-fiction writing.
 While the majority of Read's books were solo works, he and Fisher collaborated a number of times, almost always to explore some aspect of World War II.
 Together they wrote The Fall of Berlin (1992), The Deadly Embrace: Hitler, Stalin and the Nazi-Soviet Pact, 1939–1941 (1988), The Proudest Day: India's Long Road to Independence, (1997) Operation Lucy: The Most Secret Spy Ring of the Second World War (1980), Berlin Rising: Biography of a City (1994), Colonel Z: The Secret Life of a Master of Spies (1984), and Kristallnacht: The Nazi Night of Terror.
 He also wrote "Conspirator: Churchill, Roosevelt, and Tyler Kent, Spy" with Ray Bearse.
 On his own he wrote The Devil's Disciples: Hitler's Inner Circle (2003) and The World on Fire: 1919 and the Battle with Bolshevism (2008).
 Read's solo non-fiction works followed a similar interest in World War II, but he occasionally wrote prose fiction.
 He was the main writer of a series of novels about The Baker Street Boys, a television show for which he wrote in the early 1980s.